Reviews of the Best Home Fitness Equipment for Core and Abs Training

 Cruch Trainer Pick - Thane WonderCore 2

-An upgrade to the best-selling Thane Wondercore, this new model adds arm workouts to the abs / core ones.
-Excellent feedback so far!
+An upgrade to the best-selling original Thane Wondercore, this new model adds arm workouts to the abs / core ones.
+You might have seen this on late-night TV ads.
+It is no gimmick - check the long list of positive feedback while you check for any discount, and you'll see it has a lot of fans!

-Robust Ab roller which comes with a mat for your knees.
+Robust Ab roller which comes with foam pads for your knees.
 This deceptively simply machine gets results very fast.
+This is the best-seller in the category, a budget way to get those abs into shape!

 Traditional Sit Up Bench Pick - We R Sports